Rowdy Tellez Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs pitching staff ranked 16th in the league last season with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff last season ranked 16th in the big leagues.

-- The Cubs had a 4.01 team ERA that ranked 20th among all league pitching staffs.
+- The Cubs' 4.01 team ERA ranked 20th among all league pitching staffs.

-- Cubs pitchers combined to allow 207 total home runs at a rate of 1.3 per game (third-most in the league).
+- Cubs pitchers combined to surrender 207 total home runs at a rate of 1.3 per game (third-most in the league).

-- Steele will make his first start of the season for the Cubs.
+- Taillon takes the mound for his first start of the season for the Cubs.

-- In his last appearance on Saturday, Aug.
-27, the 27-year-old lefty, started and went 5 1/3 innings against the Milwaukee Brewers.
+- The 31-year-old right-hander started and threw 4 1/3 innings when he last appeared Wednesday, Oct.
+19 against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.